 Submitting your VAT Return and paying your VAT

 Virtually all VAT-registered businesses must submit their VAT Returns online and pay any VAT due electronically.
 Before you can submit your returns, you must have registered and enrolled for the VAT online service.
 Once this is done you'll be able to submit your returns straightaway.

 Once you have submitted your VAT Return to HMRC you will get an on-screen unique submission receipt reference number.
 It's a good idea to save or print a copy of this on-screen confirmation.
 A copy of every VAT Return your company submits online will be saved on your VAT online services account for a period of 15 months.

 You can use an accountant such as Brookson to submit your returns online.
-Before they can act for you they will have to be signed up to use HMRC Online Services, enroll for the VAT for agents online service and set up authorisation to act on your behalf.
+Before they can act for you they will have to be signed up to use HMRC Online Services, enrol for the VAT for agent’s online service and set up authorisation to act on your behalf.

 Your business will then receive a letter containing a unique Authorisation Code and asking you to confirm the request.
 This code should be passed immediately to your accountant.
 They must activate this online within 30 days.